Paulnkk/Stanford-EE-364-A/README.md

 -> sparse_matrix.py estimating a sparse covariance matrix based on normally distributed datapoints (stanadrized) by minimizing negative log-likelihood

-------------> formulation of the the Optimization problems will be added to the repo in future
+------------> formulation of the the Optimization problems (Latex) will be added to the repo in future